ISHUMANSS/Kete-Hauora/kete-hauora/README.txt

-This folder contains the frount end code and the react app
+This folder contains the front end code and the react app

 please read all the info in the server to make sure you have all of those downloaded set up and started first before starting this server